jechasteen/PianoGallery/README.md

 So, rather than let this little annoyance halt development, I settled on the routing as it stands now.

 #### The Blog
-The blog is an absolutely dead simple RESTful blog, primarily intended for use as promotional copy.
+The blog is an absolutely dead simple CRUD blog, primarily intended for use as promotional copy.
 In other words, the blog posts should be referenced on the index page, not accessed from the /blog route.

 #### The Stack